Porbi96/GFS-forecast-web-app/README.md

 ## Requirements
 * Python 3.7 or newer
 * (Reccomended) Conda
-* GDAL, Basemap and other packages included in `requirements.txt`
+* GDAL, Basemap, Dash and other packages included in `requirements.txt`

 The full environment preparation can be based on `.travis.yml` file.